 5. The Ka X-ray of molybdenum has wavelength 71 pm.
-If the energy of a molybdenum atom with a K electron knocked out is 23.32 keV, what will be the energy of this atom when an L electron is knocked out?
+If the energy of a molybdenum atom with a K electron knocked out is 23:32 keV, what will be the energy of this atom when an L electron is knocked out?

-6. Show that the frequency of K{β} X-ray of a material equals the sum of the frequencies of K{α} and L{α} X-rays of the same material.
+6. Show that the frequency of K_eta X-ray of a material equals the sum of the frequencies of time it becomes hot.
+Where does the heat come from?

+K{lpha} and L{lpha} X-rays of the same material.

-1. When a Coolidge tube is operated for some time it becomes hot.
-Where does the heat speed in glass?
+1. When a Coolidge tube is operated for some